Office Building Security: After-Hours Monitoring Solutions

 Access Points and Entry Doors

 Ground-floor entry points are the primary target for unauthorized access.
 Most importantly, front lobbies, side entrances, loading docks, and service doors all represent potential vulnerabilities.
 In other words, many buildings secure the main entrance but leave secondary access points underprotected.
-That said, that is where most breaches happen.
-Specifically, live video monitoring agents actively watch Professional office building security creates a protective layer that traditional methods cannot match. these entry points in real time, identifying suspicious behavior before a breach occurs — not after.
+That said, most breaches happen there.
+Specifically, live video monitoring agents actively watch.
+Professional office building security creates a protective layer that traditional methods cannot match.
+These entry points in real time identify suspicious behavior before a breach occurs. not after.

 Elevator Areas and Interior Common Spaces

 Elevator lobbies on upper floors often go unmonitored entirely.
 Once someone bypasses ground-floor access, interior spaces become wide open.
 On top of that, stairwells, mailrooms, and common areas on upper floors are frequent targets for theft and vandalism.
-Furthermore, these areas often When evaluating office building security options, California property managers should consider both cost and coverage. lack the camera coverage needed to identify intruders clearly.
-Because of this, high-resolution AI-powered cameras positioned in these zones give monitoring agents a clear, actionable view of every floor.
+Furthermore, these areas often When evaluating office building security options, California property managers should consider both cost and coverage.
+Lacks the camera coverage needed to clearly identify intruders.
+Because of this, high-resolution, AI-powered cameras positioned in these zones provide monitoring agents with a clear, actionable view of every floor.

 Parking Structures and Surface Lots